Dropped Your Hard Drive?

 If It Was Off (Better Odds)

-Heads were parked in their landing zone.
+Heads were parked on their load/unload ramps.
 Impact may have misaligned or damaged the head assembly, but likely didn't touch the platters.
 This is the most recoverable scenario; head replacement in a clean bench typically yields full recovery.

 Common Symptoms After Dropping a Hard Drive